lucianoayres/satoshi/README.md

 ![Satoshi Banner](https://github.com/lucianoayres/satoshi/blob/main/images/satoshi_banner_optimized.png?raw=true)

-Automate your monthly cryptocurrency investments on **Mercado Bitcoin** effortlessly! 💰
+**Satoshi** automates your monthly cryptocurrency investments on **Mercado Bitcoin**, making it effortless to grow your crypto portfolio with scheduled PIX transfers.
+This solution is entirely under your control, relying solely on your own setup without dependency on third-party applications.
+Please note that Satoshi is **not an official application** of Mercado Bitcoin.

 ## Table of Contents